Structure of a Strength Workout

 Again, the heavier the weight lifted (and thus the fewer reps), the longer the recovery.
 This means that mass-builders should give themselves 90-120 seconds of rest between sets, while those in the 8-12 rep range can benefit from 60-90 seconds.
 Individuals completing more than 12 repetitions should keep their rest periods under a minute, while those with a goal of increased endurance can drop their rests to 30 seconds.

-A note about weight loss: rest periods under 60 seconds have been shown to increase production of growth hormone, a primary agent of lipolysis (fat-burning) during and after high- training.
+A note about weight loss: rest periods under 60 seconds have been shown to increase production of growth hormone, a primary agent of lipolysis (fat-burning) during and after high-intensity strength training.
 Those looking to reduce body fat, therefore, should consider performing exercises in small circuits (2-4 exercises) of opposing or unrelated muscle groups.
 An example would be rows paired with push-ups, or lunges followed by shoulder presses followed by planks.
 This will allow for briefer rest intervals (i.e. 30 seconds) between sets, with as much as 60 seconds between circuits, while still allowing for adequate rest of individual muscle groups.

 A final factor to consider is tempo, or the time your muscles spend under tension with each individual repetition.
 Expert recommendations vary; however, slower is generally better, as you’ll maximize control of the weight lifted and minimize momentum.
 Whatever the pace you choose, consider taking longer on the eccentric (lowering or deceleration) phase than you do on the concentric (lifting or contracting) half of the movement: 2-4 seconds to lower the weight or your body, and 1-2 seconds to lift.